 We won our next game which set up our final game against, coincidentally, the team with the second best record.
 If we win, we win the championship.
 If we lose, we have to play a one game playoff to determine the season champ.

 The game was close all the way.
 They took the lead early on a walk, a stolen base and a single to left field.
-The one to nothing lead held to the sixth inning when Les, our leftfielder singled and Rocky followed with the longest home run I have ever seen.
+The one to nothing lead held to the sixth inning when Les, our leftfielder singled and Benny followed with the longest home run I have ever seen.
 It was still going up as it went over the left-center field wall.
 It even went over the cars parked beyond the fence!
 We were up two to one.

 The score held until their half of the ninth inning.
 With one out, they coaxed a walk and the runner immediately stole second base.
 One out and a man on second.
 At bat was a right-hand hitter who was known for diving at the ball and hitting it to right field.
-Tim was in right field.
+Jack was in right field.

 Sure enough, on the second pitch the hitter dove in to a pitch and hit a line drive curving toward the right field foul line.
-Tim took off at a dead run to his left.
+Jack took off at a dead run to his left.
 At the same time the runner broke for third.
 The other team’s third base coach, anticipating the ball falling was waving the runner home.

-After a moment, Rocky and Tim were jumping up and down like they had just won a championship.
+After a moment, Benny and Jack were jumping up and down like they had just won a championship.
 Wait a minute – they had!
 Jack and Robert, our first baseman, reached them first, but the rest of the team was not far behind.
 I turned to look at the stands and saw Sherry and three other moms trying to climb the fence.
 They were definitely in “Mommy mode.”
 I smiled, shook my head “no” and indicated the gate six feet away.
 They abandoned the imposing four foot chain link fence and rushed through the gate.
 They were only the first as the stands quickly emptied onto the field.